Michael Harris (public policy scholar)

 Michael Harris (מיכאל (מייקל) הריס; born January 6, 1956) is an Israeli-American public policy scholar and retired university administrator.
-Harris served as the principal or co-principal investigator on many grants, published close to 100 peer-reviewed articles, and wrote 5 books and several book chapters.
+Harris served as the principal or co-principal investigator on many grants, published close to 100 peer-reviewed articles, and has written 5 books and several book chapters.
 Harris has held numerous academic leadership positions and oversaw several institutions organizational transformation and innovation.

 Biography, education and early career

 Born in South Africa, Michael Harris immigrated with his family to Israel as a child.
 He was raised on the Moshav Shitufi Timorim in southern Israel, and is the eldest of three sons.
 He is married to Tali Harris.

-Harris holds a bachelor's degree in economics and business administration from Bar-Ilan University (1982), a master's degree in public policy from Tel-Aviv University (1986), and a Ph.D. in public policy from Indiana University (1993).
+Harris holds a bachelor's degree in economics and business administration from Bar-Ilan University (1982), a master's degree in public policy from Tel-Aviv University (1986), and a Ph.D. in public policy from Indiana University O'Neill School of Public and Environmental Affairs (SPEA).
+(1993).
 He completed two Harvard University College of Education Graduate programs on leadership and management.
 Michael Harris served in the Israel Defense Forces and retired at the rank of major.